esp8266/Arduino/readme.txt

 it's a terrible hack... but it works. at the moment it's in alpha stage but it can be used to work.
 The processing preprocessor is included but not used.

+CREDITS
+The Arduino team is composed of Massimo Banzi, David Cuartielles, Tom Igoe, Gianluca Martino, and David A. Mellis.

+Nicholas Zambetti has contributed from the beginning.

+Yaniv Steiner and Giorgio Olivero have been supporting the project and are working at using it with the Instant Soup platform.

+Arduino uses the GNU avr-gcc toolchain, uisp, avr-libc, avrlib, and code from Processing and Wiring.